Disney's Grand Floridian Resort & Spa

 Use of the Walt Disney World Resort Transportation System is included in your stay: This hotel is connected to the Resort Monorail for travel to Magic Kingdom park and EPCOT, as well as water transportation to Magic Kingdom park, and bus transportation throughout the rest of WDW Resort.
 There is also a walking path connecting this hotel to Magic Kingdom park.

 Complimentary self-parking.
-Valet parking $39 per night (payable locally, fee subject to change).
+Valet parking $42 plus tax per night (payable locally, fee subject to change).

 Main pool, quiet pool with whirlpool, and water play area.
+Poolside activities.
+Poolside cabanas*.
 Games arcade*.
-Playground.
-Jogging trail.
 Movies under the stars.
 Campfire activities.
-Health club with spa services*.
+Fitness centre.
+The Grand Floridian Spa*.
 Specialty cruises*.
 Watercraft rentals*.
 Basketball courts.
 Fishing*.

 Disney-themed shop.
 Complimentary WiFi.
 Minnie Van service*.
 Laundry and dry-cleaning services*.
 Babysitting service*.
 Room service*.